jo234usa/Bamazon_homework/README.md

 **Acknowledgments**

 Thanks to @Icarusoncloud9.
 I would never have finished this gem if you weren't riding me.
 Also special thanks to @percy0819 for helping me get my decrement function working and @khendo888 for showing us all how console.table worked.
-You guys rock! :wink:
+You guys rock! :kissing_heart: